23W-GBAC/Jokestevens/automation.md

 ## Week 1: Setting the Scene - Introduction and Python Environment Setup

-For our healthcare-focused blog post, automation means breaking free from the shackles of manual data collection.
-It empowers us to dive deeper into the trends, innovations, and breakthroughs within the AI healthcare realm.
-So, let's roll up our sleeves and get ready for the first step: setting up the Python environment.
+Roll up your sleeves and get ready for the first step: setting up the Python environment.

 # Crafting Your Python Oasis
 ## 1. Installing Python:
-New to Python?
-Fear not!
-Head over to the official Python website and snag the latest version compatible with your operating system.
-Follow the installation wizard, and voilà, Python is now part of your toolbox.
+Head over to the official Python website and get the latest version compatible with your operating system.
+Follow the installation wizard to download python

 ## 2. Pip - The Gateway to Python Libraries:
-Meet Pip, your ticket to a world of Python libraries.
  Open your terminal or command prompt and run: pip --version